greyltc/docker-owncloud/README.md

 `docker exec -it oc apachectl restart` <-- note that this will terminate ongoing connections
 These certificates are stored inside the docker container, so if you upgrade it or otherwise reset or delete the container, you'll need to re-generate these (and you'll silently fall back to using the pre-generated, unsecure certs).
 You can edit the `SUBJECT` of the certificate to your liking, especially important if you don't want your certificate to be for `localhost`
 For either (A) or (B), remember to turn on the option to force https connections in the ownCloud admin settings page to take advantage of your hardened security.
+1. **[Optional] Access your ownCloud server from a URL other than localhost**
+Accessing your owncloud server by pointing your web browser at http(s)://localhost/owncloud is fine, but maybe localhost is also some-machine.your.domain and you want to get to your ownCloud install from elsewhere by pointing your browser to http(s)://some-machine.your.domain/owncloud.
+In order to do that you should add some-machine.your.domain to ownCloud's list of trusted domains.
+After you've completed the setup from step 2 above and you're logged in with an account with admin privilages, simply visit: `http://localhost/owncloud/index.php/settings/admin?trustDomain=some-machine.your.domain`
+You'll get a message box asking you to verify the addition.
+After accepting that check, you should be able to access your owncloud server from http(s)://some-machine.your.domain/owncloud
 1. **[Optional] Stop the docker-owncloud server instance**
 `docker stop oc`
 1. **[Optional] Delete the docker-owncloud server instance (after stopping it)**